TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-The Sign Up page provides a Sign Up Form requesting the Username , Email and a Password that must be validated by inputting hte password a second time .
+The Sign Up page provides a Sign Up Form requesting the Username , Email and a Password that must be validated by inputting tHhe password a second time .
-A Sign Up button is provided & Below these are two redirect buttons one for Login should the user already have an account and another to continue to Browse page should the user choose so .
+A Sign Up button is provided & below these are two redirect buttons one for Login should the user already have an account and another to continue to Browse page should the user choose so .

 <details><summary>Full Sign In Page Image :</summary>